 CBP and p300 are large nuclear proteins that bind to many sequence-specific factors involved in cell growth and/or differentiation, including c-jun and the adenoviral oncoprotein E1A.
 The protein encoded by this gene associates with p300/CBP.
 It has in vitro and in vivo binding activity with CBP and p300, and competes with E1A for binding sites in p300/CBP.
 It has histone acetyl transferase activity with core histones and nucleosome core particles, indicating that this protein plays a direct role in transcriptional regulation. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KAT2B Gene

 KAT2B (Lysine Acetyltransferase 2B) is a Protein Coding gene.
-Diseases associated with KAT2B include hiv-1.
-Among its related pathways are HTLV-I infection and Notch signaling pathway (KEGG).
+Diseases associated with KAT2B include Hiv-1 and Spinocerebellar Ataxia 7.
+Among its related pathways are CCR5 Pathway in Macrophages and PEDF Induced Signaling.
 GO annotations related to this gene include protein kinase binding and transcription coactivator activity.
 An important paralog of this gene is KAT2A.